By Craig // June 26, 2012 // 14 Comments

 Orlando is served by both busses and rail, but the logistics of getting to the main tourist corridor are cumbersome at best.
 You’re better off renting a car from the airport.

 One of my favorite local spots is tubing down the Rainbow River.
-Load up your car with a picnic lunch, rent an inner tube and drift aimlessly away down the crystal clear, sparkling river.
-It’s pure relaxation!
+Load up your car with a picnic lunch, rent an inner tube and drift aimlessly away down the crystal clear, sparkling river – it’s pure relaxation!

-I Love Orlando because_____?
+I Love Orlando because

 You can almost guarantee that when the rest of the country (and the world for that matter) are bundling up to keep warm, Orlando is experiencing sunshine and perfect weather all year round.